kalyancheerla/writeups/2021/bcactf2.0/bca-mart/README.md

 **Max length of int (4bytes) is -2,147,483,648 to 2,147,483,647.**

 So if we send the amount as 2147483647, cost variable will overflow to negative since cost *= amount and cost is an int.
 Then cost will become negative and will be less than the money value.
-As we are returning the amount value in amount 2147483647 will still be positive.
+As we are returning the amount value in 2147483647 will still be positive.
 So purchase returns greater than zero success.

 ```
 $ nc bin.bcactf.com 49153